PA Department of Health Ruling Regarding Dental Appointments

 Get Back to School with a Healthy Smile

 Help your teen start the new school year with a healthy smile and good dental hygiene habits.
 Call 1-855-NO FEARS if you have any questions or worries about your teen’s dental visit.
 New patients can also book a dental exam and cleaning online.
-We have offices located throughout the Pittsburgh area in Cranberry Township, Greentree Borough, Greensburg, and Jennerstown.
+We have offices located throughout the Pittsburgh area in Cranberry Township, Greentree Borough, and Greensburg.